bjuppa/carbonator/README.md

 another setting.
 Read more below in [Check your setup](#checkyoursetup).

-If you want to help your user's select a timezone, [PHP's `timezone_identifiers_list()`](http://php.net/manual/en/function.timezone-identifiers-list.php) is a nice tool to find relevant timezones by country or continent and [PHP's `timezone_abbreviations_list()`](http://php.net/manual/en/datetimezone.listabbreviations.php)
+If you want to help your users select a timezone, [PHP's `timezone_identifiers_list()`](http://php.net/manual/en/function.timezone-identifiers-list.php) is a nice tool to find relevant timezones by country or continent and [PHP's `timezone_abbreviations_list()`](http://php.net/manual/en/datetimezone.listabbreviations.php)